tcsvn/pyadlml/docs/user_guide/representations.rst

    :alt: alternate text
    :align: center

-The raw representation handles gaps by assigning an entry the last known device state.
+The state representation handles gaps by assigning an entry the last known device state.
 Numerical values have to be handled explicitly as only categorical and binary values are inferred automatically.
 For the changepoint representation gaps are per definition zero.
 The *lastfired* representation sets every field to zero except for the device that was responsible for the last event.
 These properties are illustrated for the timeslice :math:`t_3` above.

-If multiple events originating from the same device fall into the same timeslice, the *raw* representation sets the timeslice to the most prominent state and the succeeding timeslice to the last known device state.
+If multiple events originating from the same device fall into the same timeslice, the *state* representation sets the timeslice to the most prominent state and the succeeding timeslice to the last known device state.